jstableford/workshops/3_Bonus/Awesome_Appliance_Repair/README.md

+Jason Stableford's instructions.

+All files should be copied to vagrant Ubuntu instance.

+I executed them with: sudo chef-client -z aar.rb

 # Awesome Appliance Repair

 [Awesome Appliance Repair](https://github.com/learnchef/Awesome-Appliance-Repair) is a sample web application written in Python.
 The application includes [instructions for installing and initializing the application](https://github.com/learnchef/Awesome-Appliance-Repair/blob/master/AARinstall.py) on Ubuntu using MySQL as the database and Apache as the web server.